PrimexRick/hashira-net/README.md

 <P> Fork or import this repository and head to <strong>index.html</strong>
   <h5> Then Chenge the codes in the necessary place </h5>
-<H1>CH THE CSS OR JS FILE !, ONLY EDIT THE HTML FILES AND CHANGE THE IMAGES ! </1>
+<H6>DONT TOUCH THE CSS OR JS FILE !, ONLY EDIT THE HTML FILES AND CHANGE THE IMAGES ! </H6>